lsst-tstn/tstn-020/index.rst

     # This will print the mapping between label and configuration files.
     print(config_available.mapping)

 It is also possible to check this information by querying the EFD or through the CSC summary information interface on LOVE.
+Examples of how to do this using the LOVE interface will be added when the functionality is ready.

 ..
 TODO: Add example of how to get this information from the EFD and LOVE.